-In order to participate in the clinical portion of the program, students will be required to meet additional criteria:
+This information is for reference only.
+To participate in the clinical portion of the program, students are required to meet the following additional criteria:

 The additional requirements listed below will be discussed during the PTA Orientation which is scheduled prior to the beginning of the spring term.
 These must be completed within certain time frames per our clinical affiliates and completing them too far in advance may mean that students must repeat them to be in compliance.
 Do not begin this process until notified by the Academic Coordinator of Clinical Education.